yavormilchev/my-places/README.md

 2. Click "Deselect all", then check just "Saved".
 3. Continue through the export options (file type .zip, default size limit is way more than enough for this).
 4. Create the export — Google emails you when it's done.
 5. Download and unzip it.
-Inside you'll find a Takeout/Saved/ folder containing csv files for all your saved lists.
+Inside you'll find a Takeout/Saved/ folder containing CSV files for all your saved lists.
-6. Drop the desired csv files in the uploads folder.
-7. Run the import command to load them into the app.
+6. Some files may be unrelated to Maps Saved Places.
+Discard them.

+## How to import your saved places

+**Option 1 — from the web app:** drag and drop the desired CSV files onto the file-drop area.
+Each file is imported under its own filename as the list/category name, independent of any other list already imported.

+**Option 2 — from the command line:** drop the desired CSV files into `uploads/places/`, then run:

 ```shell
 npm run import -w @my-places/api